Enterprise SEO Mistakes: Why 80% of SEO Tasks on Large Websites Never Get Done

 5.Grow: Expand Only Where It Makes Sense

 Growth should not mean randomly creating more pages or adding more content, writing more blogposts, building more internal links or backlinks.
+The goal is not to make the website bigger.

 6.Prioritise Ruthlessly